Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

 Tax Loss Harvesting

 Reduce your crypto capital gains tax by offsetting any capital gains with capital losses.

 If the price of your cryptocurrency drops below your purchase price, you can sell* to realize or “harvest” the loss.
 This loss can then be used to offset your capital gains from other investments, thus reducing or even eliminating your capital gains tax.

 After offsetting your capital gains with your losses, you can use the remaining losses to deduct up to $3,000 from your ordinary income, which will lower your income tax bill and possibly even put you in a lower tax bracket.

 *Wash sale rule: If an investment is sold at a loss and repurchased within 30 days, this is considered a wash sale and the loss cannot be used toward reducing taxes.
 However, cryptocurrency is currently not subject to the wash sale rule, so you can harvest your losses while keeping your portfolio as is by buying back your crypto within 30 days of selling.
-(Unlike stocks, cryptocurrency is treated as property by the IRS.
-This means the wash sale rule applied to stocks does not apply to crypto transactions.
+Unlike stocks, cryptocurrency is treated as property by the IRS.
+This means the wash sale rule applied to stocks does not apply to cryptocurrencies.
 However, on September 13, 2021, the House Committee on Ways and Means proposed to subject digital assets to the wash sale rule for transactions made after December 31, 2021.
-This proposal did not go through, so you don’t need to worry about it yet.)
+This proposal did not go through, so you don’t need to worry about it yet.